Originally published on 4th June 2016 Last updated on 2nd February 2024

 My history with NDT medication (Natural Desiccated Thyroid) has been long and complicated at best!

 NDT medication is available on prescription in the UK and is widely available in other countries such as the US.
-The problem we have is actually getting a doctor to prescribe the medication in the first place, which can be hard.
+The problem we have is actually getting a doctor or endocrinologist to prescribe the medication in the first place, which can be hard.
 This very rarely happens on the NHS in the UK.
 Read about the complicated history here.

 Because of this, I made the difficult decision to self-source my NDT originally as I could not afford to go private, but years later was able to finally get it via private prescription.
 All of the below links follow this journey.

 You can read about my journey on switching to NDT, on the links below, where I check in regularly:

 Covering my first year on self-sourced NDT (Thyroid-S):

 - Starting NDT